KristinaWeis/geodev-hackerlabs/data/create data.md

 5. Choose any symbol and publish.

 6. Click "Edit in ArcGIS Online".
 This should load the layer into the Map Viewer.

 7. Zoom to Portland, USA.

-8. Click Edit > New Feature and add some points to the dataset.
+8. Click "Edit" > "New Feature" and add some points to the dataset.